bbros-dev/goose/book/src/getting-started.md

  GET /                   | 19     | 21     | 53     | 69     | 250    | 250
 ```

-By default, Goose will hatch 1 GooseUser per second, up to the number of CPU cores available on the server used for load testing.
+By default, Swanling will hatch 1 SwanlingUser per second, up to the number of CPU cores available on the server used for load testing.
 In the above example, the server has 8 CPU cores, so it took 8 seconds to hatch all users.
-After all users are hatched, Goose flushes all metrics collected during the hatching process so all subsequent metrics are taken with all users running.
+After all users are hatched, Swanling flushes all metrics collected during the hatching process so all subsequent metrics are taken with all users running.
 Before flushing the metrics, they are displayed to the console so the data is not lost.

 The same metrics are displayed per-task and per-request.
 In our simple example, our single task only makes one request, so in this case both metrics show the same results.